Arthur Haswell Flute Repairs

-WE ARE DELIGHTED TO OFFER bespoke boxes hand-made specially for us by Chris Raven.
+WE ARE DELIGHTED TO INTRODUCE these superb boxes hand-made specially for us by Chris Raven.

 CHRIS MAKES OUR BOXES from solid walnut, adds an ebony inlay to match the colour of our headjoints, then lines them with a lovely padded soft leather to offer extra protection and a touch of class.